BenRossLab/Aging_CF/README.md

 - Plot generated from `Code_for_Figures/Lib/DMM_Clustering.R`

 ### [Supplemental Figure 9:](Figures/FigureS9_submission.pdf) HUMAnN metabolic analysis comparison of Dartmouth CF and TEDDY cohorts

-Plots showing Dartmouth compared to TEDDY HUMAnN analysis in a heatmap, plus most important species based on a Wilcoxon ranked sum test.
-Then showing top species function distribution, followed by the top species based on average relative abundances for comparison.
+Plots showing Dartmouth compared to TEDDY HUMAnN analysis in a heatmap using the significant pathways identified from a MaAsLin2 analysis.

 - Plot generated from `Code_for_Figures/Lib/Functional_Pathways.R`

 ### [Supplemental Figure 10:](Figures/FigureS10_submission.pdf) HUMAnN metabolic analysis comparison of Dartmouth CF and DIABIMMUNE cohorts

-Plots showing Dartmouth compared to DIABIMMUNE HUMAnN analysis in a heatmap, plus most important species based on a Wilcoxon ranked sum test.
-Then showing top species function distribution, followed by the top species based on average relative abundances for comparison.
+Plots showing Dartmouth compared to DIABIMMUNE HUMAnN analysis in a heatmap using the significant pathways identified from a MaAsLin2 analysis.

 - Plot generated from `Code_for_Figures/Lib/Functional_Pathways.R`